 Clean and shiny:

-Is Pressure Washer is safe for a mountain bike?
+Is Pressure Washer safe for a mountain bike?

 Applying a garden hose without a sprayer is unlikely to do damage.
 Low pressure, so that it doesn’t crush the seals, is the limit.
 Avoid the risk, anyway, because would be wrong, and how significant pressure is OK depends on the force of the seals on your single bike.

-A car wash, either any other pressure washer, is much guaranteed to do harm to your bike.
+A car wash, either any other pressure washer, is guaranteed to do harm to your bike.

 You can obtain things more accessible by making a repair stand to hold the bike and remove some parts if you have the tools and experience, but that’s a bonus.